Josh Smith Player Props: Rangers vs. White Sox

 Josh Smith At The Plate

-- In six games this season, Smith has picked up an RBI, with more than one RBI once.
+- In six games this year, Smith has picked up an RBI, with more than one RBI once.

+- He has scored in 17 of 51 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.